Export Incentive Information

 (a) A certificate of origin Form A; or

-(b) A replacement certificate of origin Form A issued by the Customs authorities of an EU State, Norway or Turkey (concerning Turkey please refer to endnote 1) based on a Form A, endorsed by a competent authority in the country of origin; or
+(b) A replacement certificate of origin Form A issued by the Customs authorities of an EU State, Norway or Turkey (concerning Turkey please refer to endnote 1) based on Form A, endorsed by a competent authority in the country of origin; or

 (c) An invoice declaration

-Nepal has duty- and quota-free access to Turkish markets for all industrial products falling under chapters 25-97 (except chapter 93).
+Nepal has a duty- and quota-free access to Turkish markets for all industrial products falling under chapters 25-97 (except chapter 93).
 Duties are eliminated for the least developed countries on the basis of the EC’s Everything But Arms (EBA)

 All product originating in LDCs countries are provided with duty-free and quota-free treatment